SachchinAnnam/MB-400-Microsoft-PowerApps-Dynamics-365/Instructions/Labs/LAB[MB-400]_M02Lab01_Client_Scripting.md

 		};

-5. Add the function that will be called from the action button.

  -   Add the function mentioned below after the **\_lockPermitRequest** function.

     		lockPermit: function () {

     		},

-6. Get Permit ID and call **\_lockPermitRequest**

 -   Get the id by adding the script mentioned below inside the **lockPermit** function.

 			var PermitID = Xrm.Page.data.entity.getId().replace('{', '').replace('}', '');

 -   Call **\_lockPermitRequest**.
 We are hardcoding the reason “Admin Lock”

    	 		var lockPermitRequest = new
     			ContosoPermit.Scripts.PermitForm._lockPermitRequest(PermitID, "Admin Lock");

-7. Execute the request.

 -   Add the script mentioned below inside the lockPermit function.

     		// Use the request object to execute the function